PivotPHP/website/README.md

-# HelixPHP Website
+# PivotPHP Website

-This is the official website and documentation for HelixPHP, built with Jekyll for GitHub Pages.
+This is the official website and documentation for PivotPHP, built with Jekyll for GitHub Pages.

 ## Local Development